cs5220-f20/matmul-project/README.md

 ### Notes on system BLAS

-On the C4 cluster, the Makefile is configured to link against OpenBLAS, a high-performance open-source BLAS library based on the Goto BLAS.
+On the totient cluster, the Makefile is configured to link against OpenBLAS, a high-performance open-source BLAS library based on the Goto BLAS.
-One could also link against the MKL BLAS (with the Intel compilers), but I have not configured this.
+This build also lets you link against the MKL BLAS (with the Intel compilers).

-On OS X, the Makefile is configured to link against the Accelerate framework.
+On OS X, the Makefile is configured to link against the Accelerate framework with the `veclib` tag.
-If you are using a different version of OS X, you may have to fiddle a little with the compiler macros in order to get this to work.
-In particular, the `cblas.h` file at one point was not a part of the framework.

 ### Notes on mixed C-Fortran programming